-To this day, the LAPD, the Los Angeles District Attorney’s office, mainstream media, and much of the world at large remain firmly convinced that O. J. Simpson literally got away with murder.
-According to private investigator William Dear, it is precisely this assuredness that has led both the police and public to overlook a far more likely suspect.
-Dear now compiles more than sixteen years of investigation by his team of forensic experts and presents evidence that O. J. was not the killer.
+The LAPD, the Los Angeles District Attorney’s office, mainstream media, and much of the world remain firmly convinced that O. J. got away with murder.
+According to private investigator William Dear, precisely this confidence has led the police and the public to overlook a far more likely suspect.
+Dear gathered more than sixteen years of investigation by his team of forensic experts and presented evidence that O. J. was not the killer.

 If you have any questions about the O.J.
-Simpson Murder Trial, please leave a comment below.
+Simpson Murder Trial, please comment below.
 Get the scoop on more celebrity drama.
 Check out more Celebrity Investigations.